-The report, UK Aviation Strategy - Time to choose, describes how the aviation debate has become too heavily politicised and centred on a third runway at Heathrow, when in the long term, the UK is likely to need significantly more national hub capacity, which we must plan for now.
+Prior to this submission, in 2012, ICE and CIHT published the report, UK Aviation Strategy - Time to choose, describing how the aviation debate had become too heavily politicised and centred on a third runway at Heathrow, when in the long term, the UK was likely to need significantly more national hub capacity.

 While some airports do currently have significant spare capacity, taken as a whole, the network is suffering from severe capacity constraints, with the immediate pressure point being London and South East England.
 This situation is very likely to get worse.
 The Department for Transport’s current, national central forecast predicts that by 2050, without new runways, the UK will have 50 million fewer passengers per annum than would otherwise have travelled.